ElvenTools/elven-nft-minter-sc/README.md

 ### Example Smart Contract to be used with [elven-mint](https://github.com/juliancwirko/elven-mint)

 **Please test it before using it for the real stuff.
 It can always be buggy.
 Not reviewed in any form and not tested in the mainnet!
-Still work in progress!**
+Still work in progress on the development branch!**

 Based on official [nft-minter](https://github.com/ElrondNetwork/elrond-wasm-rs/tree/master/contracts/examples/nft-minter) example.